 THE GIST OF IT:

-Lindsay, married, mother of one baby boy and three cats, portrait photographer for 14 years, lived all over Charleston but currently resides in Summerville, Bachelor's in Studio Art Photography from the College of Charleston, Believer, INFJ, Enneagram 4w5, unicorns, peanut butter.
+Lindsay, married, mother of a toddler boy with another on the way(!) plus three cats, portrait photographer for 15 years, lived all over Charleston but currently residing in Summerville, Bachelor's in Studio Art Photography from the College of Charleston, Believer, INFJ, Enneagram 4w5, unicorns, peanut butter.

 THE WHOLE STORY: